carbon-language/carbon-lang/llvm/docs/CMake.rst

   A list of include paths to directories containing LLVM header files.

 ``LLVM_PACKAGE_VERSION``
   The LLVM version.
-This string can be used with CMake conditionals.
-E.g. ``if (${LLVM_PACKAGE_VERSION} VERSION_LESS "3.5")``.
+This string can be used with CMake conditionals, e.g., ``if (${LLVM_PACKAGE_VERSION} VERSION_LESS "3.5")``.

 ``LLVM_TOOLS_BINARY_DIR``